nil-two/vack/README.md

 ### vack path [-a] \<package\>...

-Show install directories of the packages.
+Show the path of the packages.

-If `-a` is specified, all directories will be shown.
+If `-a` is specified, It shows all path of the packages.

 ```
 $ vack p vim-incopen